MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Get-NetFirewallDynamicKeywordAddress.md

 ```

 ### -PolicyStore
-Specifies a policy store.
+Specifies the policy store from which to get dynamic key addresses.
-The cmdlet gets dynamic key addresses from this policy store.
+A policy store is a container for firewall and IPsec policy.

 ```yaml
 Type: String